-Microsoft Azure brings a wide variety of benefits to modern organisations across all industries.
+Microsoft Azure brings a wide variety of benefits to modern organisations across all industries

 With a comprehensive suite of tools placed at businesses’ disposal, managing the platform effectively can help to keep an enterprise running seamlessly and securely.
 But keeping close control of Azure and working within a framework is also essential in order to keep day-to-day operations streamlined and costs manageable.
 Let us explain.